 An allegation of corruption should be based on reasonable suspicion.
 It is an offence to make a malicious or reckless report or to provide false or misleading information.
 Your allegation can be about past matters, something that is occurring, or is likely to occur.

-All reports are treated confidentially.
-However, if the matter results in an investigation, details about the person making a report and its information may be forwarded to an applicable public sector authority.
+All allegations recieved are treated confidentially.
+However, if the matter results in an investigation, details about the person making an allegation and its information may be forwarded to an applicable public sector authority.

-Anonymous reports can be made, however they are often difficult to investigate and assess.
-If you wish to remain anonymous, you can request so when making your report.
+Anonymous allegations can be made, however they are often difficult to investigate and assess.
+If you wish to remain anonymous, you can request so when making your allegation.
 If you are concerned about being identified, please contact the Corruption and Crime Commission before submitting your report.